Editorial Nuggets #17 – Jordan

 Why Officine Générale?

 OG, as no one calls it, is a useful brand for everyday outfits.
-Because the originality of the creations is found less in the nature of the pieces than in the subtly different materials and refined patterns.
+Because the originality of the creations lies less in the nature of the pieces than in the subtly different materials and refined patterns.

-Personally, the brand also speaks to me thanks to its sophisticated cuts: I find the moderate fullness that I like in carrot-cut pants and shirts that don't hug the body.
-I just regret the too narrow lapels of the jackets.
-But I also understand that it is part of a French style that exports well internationally.
+Personally, the brand also speaks to me through its worked cuts: I find the moderate width that I like in the carrot-cut pants, the shirts that don't hug the body.
+I simply regret the overly narrow lapels of the jackets.
+But I also understand that this is part of a French style that exports well internationally.

 At OG, even the simplest fabric has things to say.
-Officine is a bit of a nest of nuggets as Michel showed in the article which precedes mine.
+Officine is a bit of a treasure trove, as Michel showed in the article preceding mine.

 A little shimmering zoom.

-First of all, I have to tell you that this piece comes from the recent clearance sale that the brand organized.
+First of all, I have to tell you that this piece comes from the recent sale that the brand organized.
 Yes, it is often a privilege to be in Paris.
-Even if, to talk about Officine Générale in particular, the brand regularly gives in to private sales with 30 or 40% reduction.
+Even if, to talk about Officine Générale in particular, the brand gives in to private sales regularly with 30 or 40% off.

 Well, here it was more.
 Much more in fact.